 - If you have a midrange control, this too should be set fairly high.
 A setting around 7-8 is not uncommon for this type of sound.
 Too low, and you will lose some thickness, which might make your tone shrill.

 - The bass control is also very important as it will add warmth and depth to your sound.
-This is normally fine at around the halfway point or 5 and should be tweaked to taste according to the guitar being used.
+This is normally fine at around the halfway point or 5.
+It should be tweaked to taste according to the guitar being used.

 Many Beatles songs also made use of effects such as reverb, echo, and delay.
 These are all very easy to recreate with modern pedals.
 You can use a digital delay pedal or even an analog one such as the MXR Carbon Copy.